CALL 1-866-759-2674

 • If you are experiencing significant pain and discomfort at any time before surgery

-B. Post-operative Physiotherapy
+II.
+Post-operative Physiotherapy

 Joint replacement is a complex surgery and requires significant dedication to mobility and exercise to ensure optimal outcomes.
 Physiotherapy after total joint replacement will involve an assessment of your surgical site, joint range of motion, flexibility and strength of the muscles surrounding the joint.
 Physiotherapy following surgery can help to alleviate pain and stiffness and guide you through the process from crutch walking to return to work or sport.